ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/overview/nav2_specific_nodes.md

 ## Control: PersistentSequence

-The `PersistentSequence` is similar to the `Sequence` node, but it stores the index of the last running child in the blackboard (key: “current_child_idx”), and it does not reset the index on halt.
+The `PersistentSequence` is similar to the `Sequence` node, but it stores the index of the last running child in the blackboard (key: "current_child_idx"), and it does not reset the index on halt.

 For more information see the `Sequence` BT node in BT.CPP.